Best rates guaranteed

 Château Clos Lucé

-Three kilometers away (approximately a 6-minute drive), the Château du Clos Lucé opens its doors to the intimate world of Leonardo da Vinci.
-It was in this refined residence, a former home of the kings of France, that the Italian genius lived his final years (1516-1519), surrounded by his inventions, sketches, and visionary thoughts.
+Just 3 kilometers away (about a 6-minute drive), the Château du Clos Lucé opens its doors to the intimate world of Leonardo da Vinci.
+It was in this refined residence, a former home of the Kings of France, that the Italian genius spent his final years (1516-1519), surrounded by his inventions, sketches, and visionary thoughts.

-Once connected to the Royal Château of Amboise by an underground passage, Clos Lucé invites you to explore its historic rooms, interactive workshops, and enchanting park where its creations come to life.
+Once connected to the Royal Château of Amboise by an underground passage, the Clos Lucé invites you to explore its historic rooms, its interactive workshops, and its enchanting park where his creations come to life.
 A haven of inspiration and dreams in the heart of the Loire Valley.

 Chenonceau Castle

-About 12 km away, or a 15-minute drive, the Château de Chenonceau appears like a dreamlike bridge over the Cher River.
-Nicknamed "the Ladies' Castle," it enchants with its elegant gallery, Renaissance architecture, and delicate gardens, where each season unfolds its palette of colors.
+Approximately 12 km away, or a 15-minute drive, the Château de Chenonceau appears like a dreamlike bridge over the Cher River.
+Nicknamed "the Ladies' Castle", it enchants with its elegant gallery, Renaissance architecture, and delicate gardens, where each season unfolds its palette of colors.

 Chambord Castle